 - You hit all of the strings.

-- You are making a fast jump up at the end of the first bit.
+- You are making a fast jump up at the end of step 1.

 - You freeze after each movement and are not making unnecessary movements.